MicrosoftDocs/azure-docs/articles/container-apps/vnet-custom.md

 - You can restrict inbound requests to the environment exclusively to the VNET by deploying the environment as internal.

 > [!IMPORTANT]
 > In order to ensure the environment deployment within your custom VNET is successful, configure your VNET with an "allow-all" configuration by default.
 The full list of traffic dependencies required to configure the VNET as "deny-all" is not yet available.
-Refer to [Known issues for public preview](https://github.com/microsoft/azure-container-apps/wiki/Known-Issues-for-public-preview) for additional details.
+Refer to [Known issues for public](https://github.com/microsoft/azure-container-apps/wiki/Known-Issues-for-public-preview) for additional details.

 :::image type="content" source="media/networking/azure-container-apps-virtual-network.png" alt-text="Azure Container Apps environments use an existing VNET, or you can provide your own.":::